-The mission of the Alamo Colleges Police Department, through a high level of proficiency, is to provide a safe environment in which all members of District community may work, teach, study and learn.
-This department, in the daily performance of its function, stresses: Service; Protection of life, property and investment; Security of the campuses; and Pursuit of excellence in campus law enforcement and safety.
+The Alamo Colleges Police Department, through a high level of proficiency, upholds its mission to provide a safe environment in which all members of District community may work, teach, study and learn.
+This department, in the daily performance of its function, stresses: service; protection of life, property and investment; security of the campuses; and pursuit of excellence in campus law enforcement and safety.

 The police services that they offer include vehicle accident reports, criminal reports, and information reports.
 The Police Department also offers courtesy services such as courtesy patrols, courtesy escorts, tire inflation, battery boosts, and assistance with vehicle lockouts.

 Palo Alto College-DPS Office

 210-486-3997 | Fax: 210-486-3998

 - Inquiring the status of a campus citation to include holds.

 - Status of a campus citation appeal form.

 - A request for a copy of a filed police report.

 - Adding another vehicle to current parking decal registration form.